rayhog/aviator-jekyll-template/_api/manufacturer2.1.md

   * `description` provides a description of the manfacturer.
   <br>

-  The following MATCH query returns information about the manufacturer called Microsoft.
+  The following MATCH query returns information about the manufacturer named Microsoft.
   <br>
   `MATCH (a:MANUFACTURER) WHERE a.manufacturer = "Microsoft" RETURN a` <br>
   <br>